 2. Honduras has the most amazing wildlife

 I’m talking big cats in the form of pumas and jaguars, the most garishly colored tropical birds like parrots and toucans and almost florescent insects dotted amongst the leaves.
 Honduras is home to more than 100 types of snakes and other reptiles; including the basilisk; a long-legged crested lizard.

 The fact that Honduras is relatively undeveloped – especially compared to nearby Costa Rica and even less so than neighboring Nicaragua – means that a large amount of this jungle remains wild and untamed.
-There’s lots of areas that are off limits to tourists but plenty of places to visit to get a slice of this countries diversity of wildlife.
+While lots of areas are off-limits to tourists, there are plenty of places to visit to get a slice of this country’s diverse wildlife.

-Some great places to possibly see some of this wildlife in its natural habitat are Rio Platano Biosphere Reserve, Lago do Yojoa and Pico Bonito National Park; all of which are national parks offering cheap entrance and abundant chances to view wildlife.
+Some great places to possibly view wildlife in its natural habitat are Rio Platano Biosphere Reserve, Lago do Yojoa, and Pico Bonito National Park.
+All of these are national parks offering cheap entrance and abundant chances to view wildlife.

-3. There’s some of the world’s best diving
+3. It has some of the world’s best diving

-Honduras is home to the second biggest barrier reef in the world.
-Divers to Honduras frequent the coastline to admire the shoals of tropical fish and bright coral and maybe even catch a glimpse of whale sharks or other larger sea creatures at certain times of the year!
+Honduras is home to the second-largest barrier reef in the world.
+Divers frequent the coastline to admire the shoals of tropical fish and bright coral and maybe even catch a glimpse of whale sharks or other larger sea creatures at certain times of the year!